Log Splitter Plans

 On a vertical log splitter the pressing wedge movement comes from top down.
 With the logs "standing upright" on the footplate, the wedge is forced down through the log to be split.
 While this allows logs to be rolled onto the plate for splitting, split pieces need to be picked up and moved out of the way for continued operation.

-Log splitters combine a number of components to form the mechanical structure for splitting wood.
-Some of the most common hydraulic, mechanical, and structural parts that may require proper sizing to meet your work load include:
+Many of the most common hydraulic, mechanical, and structural parts may require proper sizing to meet your work load, some of these components include:

 Key factors make up the amount of force needed to split dense north American hardwoods, and control how much time is needed to do so.